Table of Contents

 Special regulatory immune cells reduce inflammation and promote tissue repair.

-This healing process works best when the intestine is given rest through gentle foods.
+This healing process works best when the intestine is given rest through.

 Daliya (Broken Wheat Porridge)